Bitnagar/football-manager/README.md

 ### Displaying

-After the above said operations are complete, we add the data into the global state.
+After the above said operations are complete, we push this data into the state when user finally clicks on `import` button inside the modal.
 On the roster table page, we iterate through the data that we stored in state and display the fields and its respective data.
 See `src/app/page.tsx`

 ### Editing